oel/akka-iot-mqtt/README.md

 This is a Scala-based application to primarily illustrate how to build a scalable distributed worker system using Akka actors to service requests from a MQTT-based IoT (Internet of Things) system.
 A good portion of the Akka clustering setup is derived from Lightbend's [Akka distributed workers template](http://www.lightbend.com/activator/template/akka-distributed-workers).
 For a quick walk-through of the application, please visit [Genuine Blog](http://blog.genuine.com/2016/04/internet-of-things-and-akka-actors/).

+UPDATE: An expanded version of this application with individual actors representing each of the IoT devices (each maintaining its own internal state and setting) is available in a separate [repo](https://github.com/oel/akka-iot-mqtt-v2).

 ##### To run the application within a single JVM on a web browser, simply proceed as follows:

 1. Git-clone the repo to a local disk